teena2102/html-css-projects/readme.md

-# 🌟 10 HTML & CSS Mini Projects
+# 🌟 Some HTML & CSS Mini Projects

 A bundle of creative front-end projects built using only **HTML** & **CSS**.
 Perfect for practice, portfolios, and fun! 🎨💻